 - Māori or Pasifika ethnicity

-- Live in poorer or crowded living conditions.
+- You live in poorer or crowded living conditions.

-When to get help if you are not at higher risk of rheumatic fever
+When to get help if you're not at higher risk of rheumatic fever

-If you are not high risk for rheumatic fever, you should see your healthcare provider if your symptoms are not improving after 48 hours, or if you:
+If you're not high risk for rheumatic fever, you should see your healthcare provider if your symptoms aren't improving after 48 hours, or if you:

 - have neck stiffness or ear pain

 - have swollen glands (feel for tender lumps in your neck) that are getting bigger